osblinnikov/snocs/README.md

 0. a wrapper for SCons Software Construction tool (www.scons.org)
 1. is integrated into golang-like workspace structure (http://golang.org/doc/code.html), but can be easily configured
-2. able to build any project from your's workspace even you are not in project directory
+2. able to build any project from your workspace even if you are not in the project's directory
-3. makes dependency management easy from SNocscript (see the example)
+3. makes dependency management easy from SNocscript using AddDependency function (see the example/SNocscript.py and/or helper.py)
-4. allows you to choose compiler, platform and configuration from command line
+4. allows you to choose compiler, platform and configuration from the command line
-5. enables you to set up Unit tests for the project
+5. enables you to automatically set up and execute Unit tests for the project

     If you want to change default workspace directory just set SNOCS_PROJECTS_SRC_PATH environment variable.

     If you want to change default installation paths then set SNOCS_INSTALL_LIB_PATH and SNOCS_INSTALL_BIN_PATH environment variables"

     During test phase of building, SNocs extends it's LD_LIBRARY_PATH and PATH variables to allow searching for shared libraries

 Installation
 ---